EdgerLab/TE_Density_Old/README.md

 4. I make use of the multiprocessing library in Python to run each chromosome on its own processor in order to speed things up.
 The pre-algorithm preparation doesn't take very long by itself (10-20 seconds) but I run that prior to starting the main density algorithm for each chromosome just for simplicity's sake.

 5. It may be useful in the future to edit out the hard-coded class attribute assignments towards the end of the density algorithm in order to make it more friendly.
 When I have the free time I will update it to use the setattr() function.

+6. 10/31/2018: I archived the H4 project.
+I have done this because I have consolidated the code so that it may run on both without needing to maintain separate versions of the code.
+Right now it runs on Camarosa, but to configure it for H4, you just need to make the selection at the bottom of Density_Expression.
+You still need the appropriate mRNA files, gtf files, and the gff of transposons.